nandajavarma/nandajavarma.github.io/_posts/2016-09-04-backpacking-in-and-around-north-india.markdown

 When I quit my job, everyone kept asking - ‘So, what next?’ to which I politely replied - ‘Nothing decided yet’.
-In my mind, the plan was well made though.
+In my mind, I already had the plan though.
 I wanted to travel.
 Where to?
 I knew that as well.
 I wanted to explore my vast and diverse country.
-I thought I will finish off my country first and then will go on to the South-East Asia, as if it is even possible to “finish off” seeing India.
+I thought I will finish off my country first and then will go on to the South-East Asian countries, as if it is even possible to “finish off” seeing India.
 I have been on the road for a couple of months now and I haven’t even scratched the surface of the country.
 Every single place I have been so far had some novelty or other